RobertWHurst/LucidJS/readme.md

 	//There that will teach you to copy and paste!

-As you can see LucidJS emitters are very fexable and will get right out of your way.
+As you can see LucidJS emitters are very fexable and will get right out of your way (unlike alert boxes...).

 The Ace
 -------